1. Home

 Gas vs Electric Water Heaters

-The fuel source that heats the water is not the only difference between gas and electric water heaters.
+Fuel source isn’t the only difference between gas and electric water heaters.

 Installation